Wrinkles: Causes, Treatments, and Prevention

 - Bee venom

 - Snail secretion

 To minimize the chances of experiencing something unpleasant or ineffective at the very least, to life-threatening at the very worst, always consult with a reputable health care professional before trying any kind of treatment for the skin.

 Embracing Natural Aging

 Until modern science finds the holy grail of everlasting youth, aging is a natural, normal part of the human process.
 As long as we are alive, we are aging—and embracing this idea can help you to feel better about the process and learn to make the most of it.
-Maintaining an active, positive lifestyle with effective skincare habits can greatly reduce the appearance of wrinkles, by virtue of the fact that the body is being provided with what it needs to stay healthy.
+Maintaining an active, positive lifestyle with effective skincare habits can greatly reduce the appearance of wrinkles because the body is being provided with what it needs to stay healthy.

-In fact, speaking with a dermatologist or other skincare professional can arm you with the knowledge you need to fight early-onset wrinkling with the most effective cosmetic surgery or non-surgical treatments for you.
+Speaking with a dermatologist or other skin care professional can arm you with the knowledge you need to fight early-onset wrinkling with the most effective cosmetic surgery or non-surgical treatments for you.
 While we will always grow older, no matter what we do, aging gracefully is an option for everyone and it is worth looking into your options as a way to live your best life—the way that makes you the happiest.

 Conclusion & Consultation Tips

 Many procedures have been covered throughout this article, and while some do not require a doctor or professional, the right medical professional or dermatologist can help you make the best decisions you need to achieve your skin care goals.
 One way to find a doctor to help you with the procedures mentioned is to visit the American Society of Plastic Surgeons or the American Academy of Dermatology (AAD).

 During your consultation, be sure to make a list of questions before arriving at your appointment.
 These questions should be about the procedure you are interested in having, to find out whether it is right for you.
 Some of the questions you might consider asking include: